gvanem/Dump1090/README.md

   checksum field using recently seen ICAO addresses.
 * Decode raw IQ samples from file (using the `--infile bin-file` command line option).
-* Interactive command-line-interface mode where aircrafts currently detected are shown as a list refreshing as more data arrives. <br>
-  Planes that haven't been seen last 60 seconds are removed from the list (option `--interactive-ttl timeout` to change).
+* Interactive command-line-interface mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
+Planes that haven't been seen last 60 seconds are removed from the list (option `--interactive-ttl sec` to change).
 * *CPR* coordinates decoding and track calculation from velocity.
-* TCP server streaming and receiving raw data to/from connected clients (using options `--net` or `--net-only`).
+* TCP server streaming and receiving raw data to/from connected clients <br>
+  (options `--net` or `--net-only`).

-While from time to time I still add / fix stuff in my fork, I target minimalism of the implementation. <br>
+While from time to time I still add / fix stuff in my fork, I target minimalism in this implementation. <br>
 However there is a [much more feature complete fork](https://github.com/MalcolmRobb/dump1090) available, developed by **Malcolm Robb**.